-BETRAYAL: the Promise Never Kept is an untold story of the Armenian Genocide.
-The book was compiled by Sylva Natalie Manoogian and Ara Khachig Manoogian, using Shahan Natalie’s unpublished notes, intelligence documents, censored pages from Soghomon Tehlirian’s memoirs and so on.
+BETRAYAL: The Promise Never Kept is an untold story of the Armenian Genocide.
+The book was compiled by Sylva Natalie Manoogian and Ara Khachig Manoogian, using Shahan Natalie’s unpublished notes, intelligence documents, formerly censored pages from Soghomon Tehlirian’s memoirs and so on.

 This book is dedicated to Shahan Natalie, Soghomon Tehlirian and all those who attempted to keep the promise that was made to the Armenian people by its leaders and those who today continue this important work.

 At the turn of the 20th century, when the Ottoman and Russian empires were on the verge of collapse, world powers were competing to secure a share of natural resources from those failing states, most notably untapped crude oil.
 BETRAYAL: The Promise Never Kept is the first publication of its kind that chronicles acts of genocide and the West’s secret war for oil, as it relates to World War I.